johanmontorfano/typecode/README.md

 format to allow the transpiler to easily output names to the targeted language's casing rules.

+## Declaring a comment

+To declare a comment, begin a new line with the `:` character.
+The whole line will be ignored.

+### Example

+`: This is a comment.`

 ## Declaring a module

 To declare a module, use the syntax `module UpperCamelCaseName`